An ongoing evolution of consciousness

 Understanding our evolutionary past in terms of an evolving consciousness helps to make our present more understandable, and as we will see later, it also leads to powerful methods for dealing with the difficulties and distortions that are typical for our human, half-way stage of mental development.
 We'll come back to this first in the context of the potential it has for the development of "rigorous subjectivity" as a core-method for psychological research , and later in the sections on self-development and applied psychology .

 One of Sri Aurobindo's greatest discoveries is that the nature of the next step in the ongoing evolution of consciousness powerfully suggests itself, if one superimposes the progress made by the biological evolution till now on an often-used Vedic conceptualisation of different "worlds" or types of conscious existence.
 In this Vedic map of consciousness there are seven layers: climbing up from the bottom, the first three, the annamaya, prāṇamaya and manomaya kośa, correspond roughly to what we would call matter, life and mind.
 Together these three layers, which nature has already manifested, are spoken of as the lower hemisphere.
 The top three levels are those of sat, cit and ānanda, the absolute Existence, Consciousness and Bliss, which, according to the Indian tradition, together make up the divine hemisphere.
-In between these two hemispheres, there is the link-layer of the vijñānamaya kośa, or mahas as it was called in the older Vedic Sanskrit.
+In between these two hemispheres, there is the link-layer of the vijñānamaya kośa, mahas as it was called in the older Vedic Sanskrit, or simply "truth" as it was called in the sloka from the Mundaka we quoted earlier.
 Above this vijñānamaya layer, there is the divine Absolute, but no differentiation, no manifest world.
 Below the link-layer there is a manifestation, but it is a manifestation in what in the Indian tradition is called the ignorance: individual entities here have forgotten their oneness with the Source of all existences and as a consequence experience disharmony and suffering.

 In Sri Aurobindo's conception, the consciousness of the link-plane is unique in that it is on the one hand fully divine and in possession of genuine Truth, and on the other hand manifold and as such capable of manifestation.
 In other words, it is here that the differentiation started which is such a crucial aspect of the wondrously complex physical world.
 Combining the Western concept of evolution with the older, Vedic understanding of the layers of conscious existence, Sri Aurobindo argues that the logical next step in the evolution should be the biological embodiment of this preceding step during the involution, the supramental, vijñāna, or gnostic consciousness.
 And as differentiation here still goes together with a perfect divine harmony, we can expect that in the next phase of the evolution too, there will be the potential of a truly divine manifestation in a perfect harmony: When this truly gnostic type of consciousness begins to manifest here in our evolutionary world, we can then have individual existences that are at the same time fully individualised, as well as fully conscious of their identity with our common Source.